 My business has also provided financial support for local events including the O'Fallon Heritage and Freedom Fest, the Fort Zumwalt South High School choir program, and the Friends of Kids with Cancer Fashion Show.

 I am a single dad with two teenagers.
-Anna recently graduated from Fort Zumwalt South High and will be attending Truman State University.
-Aidan will be a junior at South High.
+Anna recently graduated from Fort Zumwalt South High and is attending Truman State University.
+Aidan is a junior at South High.

 As with many of us, I have many bad decisions in my life for which I regret.
 One of those decisions occurred in June 2011.
 After having too much to drink after a Cardinals/Cubs baseball game, I made the foolish decision to drive home.
 Luckily, no one was hurt or injured as a result of that decision.
 However, getting a DWI did change my life forever.
 I am no longer reckless in my decision making when it comes to drinking and driving, and I encourage others every chance I get to avoid the same mistake I made.

 All of my life experiences whether it is having a kid with cancer, or going through a divorce, or losing a job a week before Christmas, have made me a better person, a stronger person, and a more empathetic person.
 I think the greatest quality a politician can have is empathy.
 I know what it is like to need help.
 I know what it is like to have the struggles of everyday life.
 But I also know what it takes to pick yourself up, dust yourself off, and fight back.